tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day2.md

-Dr Stan Maree's talk was followed by a more sociological talk by [Dr Nick Monk](http://nick-monk.staff.shef.ac.uk) who examined the interactions between experimental and theoretical biologists in the context of the reaction-diffusion system.
+Dr Stan Maree's talk was followed by a more sociological talk by [Dr Nick Monk](http://nick-monk.staff.shef.ac.uk) who examined the interactions between experimental and theoretical biologists in the context of reaction-diffusion systems.

 In the early days the reaction-diffusion system did not really gain traction with embryologist who did not like it as a model for development.